Significant Accounting Policies

 SG&A expenses include the following costs, except as related to merchandise buying, sourcing, warehousing or distribution activities: salaries, marketing costs, occupancy and rent expense, utilities and maintenance, pre-opening expenses, costs related to information technology, administrative costs related to our home office and district and regional operations, real and personal property and other taxes (excluding income taxes) and credit card fees.

-Basic (loss)/earnings per share (EPS) is computed by dividing net income by the weighted-average number of common shares outstanding for the period.
-Diluted EPS is computed by dividing net income by the weighted-average number of common shares outstanding during the period increased to include the number of additional common shares that would have been outstanding if the potentially dilutive shares had been issued.
+Basic earnings/(loss) per share (EPS) is computed by dividing net income/(loss) by the weighted-average number of common shares outstanding during the period.
+Diluted EPS is computed by dividing net income/(loss) by the weighted-average number of common shares outstanding during the period plus the number of additional common shares that would have been outstanding if the potentially dilutive shares had been issued.
 Potentially dilutive shares include stock options, unvested restricted stock units and awards and a warrant outstanding during the period, using the treasury stock method.
-Potentially dilutive shares are excluded from the computations of diluted EPS if there effect would be anti-dilutive.
+Potentially dilutive shares are excluded from the computations of diluted EPS if their effect would be anti-dilutive.

 Cash and Cash Equivalents